Fliplet/eslint-config-client/README.md

 ## Usage

-Once the `fliplet-eslint-config-client` package is installed, you can use it by specifying `google` in the [`extends`](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) section of your [ESLint configuration](http://eslint.org/docs/user-guide/configuring).
+Once the `fliplet-eslint-config-client` package is installed, you can use it by specifying `fliplet-client` in the [`extends`](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) section of your [ESLint configuration](http://eslint.org/docs/user-guide/configuring).

 ```js
 {